About us

 With all due respect

 We know many groups and individuals have been working on river protection, conservation, and restoration in the UK for many years and we are very keen to learn from and share that wealth of experience.
 We're not interested in empire-building or reinventing wheels.
-Our mission is simply to help improve UK and Irish rivers by sharing best practices from community groups and river alliances around the world.
-We believe ordinary people and local communities must ultimately be at the center of any successful effort to protect the environment, so we encourage people to take positive action by joining local groups and campaigns and taking part in festivals and other events.
+Our mission is simply to help improve UK and Irish rivers by encouraging more ordinary, local people to get involved with existing groups, projects, campaigns, and events in their local areas.
+We believe ordinary people and local communities must ultimately be at the center of any successful effort to protect the environment.

 Our history